Forces in dry active matter: A short recap of different expressions for pressure

 with $S$ the entropy of the system (implying here no exchange of heat with the environment), and $N$ the number of particles in the system.
 Of course, other choices of state functions are possible.
 For example, using the Helmholtz free energy, $F$, gives $P_E=-\frac{\partial F}{\partial L}\Bigr\vert_{T,N}$ with $T$ the temperature at which the system is held fixed as its length varies.
 Note that since the energy is extensive, i.e. $E$ is proportional to $L$, this definition directly implies that the details of the interactions of the particles with the confining walls, which in one dimension scales as $L^0$, do not change the pressure.
-This insensitivity to the details of the wall potential implies that the pressure is a state-function that depends only on bulk quantities.
-Whether the interaction of the particles with the wall is hard core or particles bind strongly to the wall, the pressure remains unchanged.
+This insensitivity to the details of the wall potential implies that the pressure is a state-function that depends only on intensive bulk quantities.
+Whether the interaction of the particles with the wall is hard-core or the interaction binds the particles strongly to the wall, the pressure remains unchanged.

-\section{A mechanical definition}
+\subsection{A mechanical definition}

 The second definition of pressure is simply the force per unit area on the walls confining the system.
 Given a steady-state density of particles at position $x$, $\rho(x)= \sum_{i=1}^{N} \delta(x-x_i)$, with $x_i$ the position of particle $i=1 \ldots N$, the pressure can be written as